Health Services, Credential

 Proof of current California RN license, malpractice insurance, current CPR certification, and current valid Student Health Center clearance are required prior to enrollment in NURS 186 and 187.

 The student must hold either a Certificate of Clearance or a School Nurse Services Credential prior to enrollment in NURS 186 and 187.
-Contact the credentials analyst, Education Building, Room 100, 559.278.0300, or the county office of education in your area for application information.
+Contact the credentials analyst, Kremen School of Education and Human Development, Room 100, or the county office of education in your area for application information.

-- Complete Credential Program application, available online at www.fresnostate.edu/chhs/nursing.
+Complete Credential Program application, which is available online.

 Note: All candidates are required to sign a statement on the application form regarding conviction or plea of nolo contendere for any violation of law other than minor traffic offenses.